djcotter/chrX_regional_variation/README.md

 ## TO DO
-- permutation tests for chrX regions
+- [x] permutation tests for chrX regions
-- correct for substitution rate for windowed/byRegion files
+- [ ] correct for substitution rate for windowed/byRegion files
-- filter for windows that have < 10% called
+- [x]filter for windows that have < 10% called
-- automate the LD analysis
+- [ ] automate the LD analysis
--
+- [ ] ----